Operation Trident (1971): Attack

 As planned, on 4 December, the strike group reached 250 nmi (nmi) south off the coast of Karachi and maintained its position during the day, outside the surveillance range of the Pakistan Air Force.
 As Pakistani aircraft did not possess night-bombing capabilities, it was planned that the attack would take place between dusk and dawn.
 At 10.30 pm Pakistan Standard Time (PKT), the Indian task group moved 180 nmi from its position towards the south of Karachi.
 Soon, Pakistani targets, identified as warships, were detected 70 nmi to the northwest and northeast of the Indian warships.
+A Pakistani navy midget submarine attempted to attack the corvette escorts but did not obtain a firing solution.